Long-term permits now available for Travelling Stock Reserves

 26 Apr 2021

-Livestock producers across the Central West are invited to apply for long-term access to a number of Travelling Stock Reserves (TSRs).
+Land managers across the Northern Tablelands Local Land Services region have been invited to apply for long-term access to a number of Travelling Stock Reserves (TSRs).

-Central West Local Land Services Team Leader Travelling Stock Reserves Peta Holcombe said producers can submit an application for a Management Agreement Permit, which will provide them with certainty of TSR access for four years.
+Helen Ward, from the Northern Tablelands Local Land Services TSR team, said producers can now submit an application for a Management Agreement Permit, which will provide them with certainty of TSR access for years to come.

-“Everybody benefits from a viable, well-maintained and connected TSR network, and these permits help deliver that,” Ms Holcombe said.
+“Everybody benefits from a viable, well-maintained and connected TSR network, and these permits help deliver that,” Helen said.

 “The permits will give confidence to livestock producers to make long-term business decisions and allow them to also play a key role in securing the future productivity of our local TSRs.”

-While a number of carefully assessed TSRs in the region will be available for Management Agreement Permits, all TSRs remain available by application for short-term access permits such as walking stock, as well as recreational activities.
+While a number of carefully assessed TSRs in the region will be available for Management Agreement Permits, most TSRs remain available by application for short-term access permits such as walking stock.

 Under measures introduced in 2020 by Local Land Services, Management Agreement Permits across NSW are now standardised, and the process of assessing applications is more robust.

-“TSRs have a storied history in NSW and they are not only important for agricultural productivity, but they also play crucial role in supporting threatened species and habitats,” Ms Holcombe said.
+“TSRs have a storied history in NSW and they are not only important for agricultural productivity, but they also play a crucial role in supporting threatened species and habitats,” Helen said.